Fightstick or Fightpad? It’s a question I struggled with many years ago when I wanted to switch from an Xbox 360 controller to play Street Fighter IV.

 Fightsticks are video game controllers which are mostly used to play fighting games.

-They usually consist of a joystick and buttons and are designed to replicate the traditional arcade cabinet but in a more portable home environment.
+They usually consist of a joystick and buttons and are designed to replicate the traditional arcade cabinet in a more portable home environment.

 Fightsticks come in a variety of different shapes, sizes, and designs.